kerryqwq/PHP2550_Project2/README.md

 Results: Overall, all four models demonstrate similarly high performance in predicting the need for tracheostomy in infants with severe bronchopulmonary dysplasia.
 The 44-week models have a higher AUC score, indicating better performance in distinguishing between the two outcomes.
 They also have lower Brier scores, suggesting more accurate probabilistic predictions.
 The 44-week models are more precise in predicting positive cases, while the 36-week models excel in predicting negative cases.
 In healthcare contexts, where correctly identifying true positives is often crucial due to the potential consequences of missing a serious condition, the 44-week models may be more appropriate.

-# Introduction

-This project develops statistical models to predict the need for tracheostomy or death in infants with severe bronchopulmonary dysplasia (BPD).

-BPD is a chronic lung disease resulting from preterm birth and mechanical ventilation.
-Tracheostomy may benefit infants with severe BPD but also has risks.
-Accurately predicting tracheostomy need could enable targeted interventions to improve outcomes.

-The data originates from the Bronchopulmonary Dysplasia (BPD) Collaborative Registry, containing 996 infants <32 weeks gestational age with severe BPD from 9 centers in the US and Sweden.

-# Data Preprocessing

-* Converted categorical variables into factors

-* Corrected invalid entries

-* Created composite outcome variable

-* Removed duplicate rows

-# Limitations

-* Multiple imputations may introduce bias

-* No random effects

 # Repository Files